kaznak/terraform-aws-appstack/README.md

 # Configuration

-Add the names of profiles used in the environment into following file:
+Add the names of profiles used in the environment into the following file:

 + ./aws-profiles.lst

-Edit following two files mainly:
+Edit the following two files mainly:

 + 00.terraform.tf
 + 20.locals.tf